ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 As mentioned before, each extra feature/request was assigned an ID when it was introduced to protocol v4.
-When constructing the handshake packet, for each extra feature it supports (or an extra request it want to impose), an endpoint need to toggle on a corresponding bit in the `` array.
+When constructing the handshake packet, for each extra feature it supports (or an extra request it want to impose), an endpoint need to toggle on a corresponding bit in the `extra_info` array.
 Specifically, if an endpoint supports the extra feature with ID `i` (or want to impose extra request with ID `i`), it needs to toggle on the No. `i%64` bit of the No. `i/64` member of the `extra_info` array.